Introduction to Academic Literacies

 Introduction to reading and composing processes and key rhetorical concepts for academic literacies.
 Multiple drafts of composing projects in a variety of genres and modes with feedback from peers and the instructor.

 The UWP1 learning outcomes are based on the Council of Writing Program Administrators Outcomes Statement for First-Year Composition.
 The learning outcomes focus on reading and composing knowledge, practices, and attitudes in five areas:

-Processes involve reading and composing as recursive processes that vary among individuals, genres, and contexts.
+Reading and writing processes involve reading and composing as recursive processes that vary among individuals, genres, and contexts.

-- Students will revise and edit multiple drafts based on feedback from peers and the instructor.
+- Students will practice reading, researching, and composing as social processes and revise and edit multiple drafts based on feedback from peers and the instructor.

 Knowledge of Conventions